 Scholars were then asked how likely it is that they will pursue nine possible academic and professional goals using a scale from "Extremely Unlikely" (1) to "Extremely Likely" (5).
-Most respondents (83%) indicate it is "Somewhat" or "Extremely" likely that they will complete their bachelor's degree in an engineering area and half report the same likelihood that they will pursue an engineering research career outside academia.
-In contrast, half or more indicate that they are uncertain whether they will pursue a master's or Ph.D. in engineering or seek an engineering research career in academia, and most Scholars (<65%) report that they are unlikely to pursue a professional degree (e.g., medical, law, etc.) or transfer to a different institution to complete their bachelor's degree in either an engineering or non-engineering area.
+Most respondents (84%) indicate it is "Somewhat" or "Extremely" likely that they will complete their bachelor's degree in an engineering area and nearly half report the same likelihood that they will pursue an engineering research career outside academia.
+In contrast, a majority indicate that they are uncertain whether they will pursue a master's or Ph.D. in engineering or seek a related research career in academia, and most Scholars (<65%) report that they are unlikely to pursue a professional degree or transfer to a different institution to complete their bachelor's degree in either an engineering or non-engineering area.